Travel inspired my studies

 This second project involved a week-long trip to Heilbronn, Germany and the brief was to explore the capabilities of Bluetooth mesh networking, which is likely to become widely available in the coming years.
 My team’s task was to look at the data collected by Bluetooth mesh and how it can be used in forecasting the weather.

 We drew inspiration from an assignment during 2nd year in which we filtered images using linear transformations.
 Our research was very promising and we hope that it will be continued as the technology becomes more widely available.

 During the project, we also had a guided tour around the Audi factory and Valeo which is a leading company for smart technology in the automotive industry.
-This project was funded by the CGE and the Flying Start International Travel Grant, an additional grant from the CGE for students undertaking international travel during their course of study.
+This project was funded by the Global Mobility team and the Flying Start International Travel Grant, an additional grant from the Global Mobility team for students undertaking international travel during their course of study.